-The Coronavirus pandemic has undoubtedly had a devastating impact on countless UK businesses - offices stand empty and some industries lay in ruins.
-However, with support, many have been able to adapt to the circumstances e.g. transitioning their operations to remote working.
+The Coronavirus pandemic has undoubtedly had a devastating impact on countless UK businesses - offices stand empty, and some industries lay in ruins.
+However, with support, many have adapted to the circumstances, e.g. transitioning their operations to remote working.
 Despite this, there is a cybersecurity ticking time bomb that no one is talking about.

-As the UK is starting to imagine and plan life after lockdown, the cybercriminals are waiting on the sidelines to strike.
-Adapting to remote working with innovative technologies is essentially a double-edged sword, as they have helped to keep so many businesses operating but many technologies/softwares can also leave some open doors for cybercriminals to exploit.
+As the UK is starting to imagine life after lockdown, cybercriminals are waiting on the sidelines to strike.
+Adapting to remote working with innovative technologies is essentially a double-edged sword.
+They have helped keep so many businesses operating.
+Still, many technologies/software can also leave some open doors for cybercriminals to exploit.

 So, the big question is: how can businesses avoid being victims of cybercrime after lockdown?

-Zero Trust Policies establish minium security requirements that devices must meet in order to be connected to the corporate network.
-This is a great way to gain full visibility of all devices within your corporate network and ensure complete cyber security.
+Zero Trust Policies establish minimum security requirements that devices must meet to be connected to the corporate network.
+This is a great way to gain complete visibility of all devices within your corporate network and ensure absolute cyber security.

 Learn from global quarantine efforts: